CPT-Jack-A-Castle/oscp-scripts/README.md

 Learn about a target and identify paths to exploitation

 ## Exploitation
-TTPs to gain a foothold onto a vulnerale target
+TTPs to gain a foothold onto a vulnerable target

 ## [PrivEsc](https://github.com/dopamin3rgic/oscp-scripts/blob/main/privEsc/README.md)
 TTPs to elevate privileges once you have a foothold